Formulas for

 How do I pull Detect Spam into a spreadsheet?

-Install the VerveSheets add-on, sign in with your key, and type =VERVE("spamdetector", A2) into any cell.
+Install the VerveSheets add-on, sign in with your key, and type =VERVE("spamdetector", "Congratulations!
+You have won a free iPhone.
+Click here to claim your prize now!") into any cell.
 The same function works in Google Sheets and Excel — no scripts, no API wiring.

 How many credits does each Detect Spam cell cost?